davew-msft/nl2sql/README.md

 `git clone https://github.com/davew-msft/nl2sql.git`

 3. Get a SQL Server with AdventureWorks installed.
-[Use the docker container with this repo](./adventureworks-sql-server-container/README.md)
+[Use the docker container with this repo](./adventureworks-sql-server-container/README.md).
+I have everything there that you should need to _chat with your data_.

+>If you want to use your own data/database, that's great.
+You just need to change some of the assumptions made throughout the rest of this repo.